CommitteeOfZero/impacto/doc/getting_started.md

 ## Making simple UI changes
 Since each game has its own custom interface, UI elements are implemented using class hierarchy.
 Specific implementations are located in `/src/games/<game_name>/`, while common implementations are located in `/src/hud/`.
 The type of UI that the game uses and its specifics are defined by the profile configuration files, located in `/profiles/<profile_name>/hud/`.

 Each UI element class implements an Update and Render functions.
-You can draw a simple sprite inside the Render function by using the following function (defined in `/src/renderer2d.h`:
+You can draw a simple sprite inside the Render function by using the following function (defined in `/src/renderer2d.h`):

 ```
 Renderer2D::DrawSprite(Sprite, glm::vec2(X, Y));
 ```

-Sprites are definted in profile configuration files.
+Sprites are defined in profile configuration files.
 For example, in order to define a simple sprite that uses a texture from the system archive, do the following:

 * In apporpriate UI definition file located in `/src/profile/games/<game_name>/` define a `Sprite` (defined in `/src/spritesheet.h`) variable, for example: